steemit/smt-whitepaper/smt-manual/manual.md

 ## Zero Trading and Transfer Fees

 The Steem DEX is the first DEX to exist without trading fees, to the benefit of SMT creators and traders alike.
-This is made possible by [bandwidth rate limiting](#--fee--less-operations-necessary-for-quality-user-experience), described in the original Steem Whitepaper and Bluepaper as the process by which the blockchain calculates transaction prices on a per byte basis and deducts transaction bandwidth available to an account temporarily.
+This is made possible by [bandwidth rate limiting](#--fee--less-operations-necessary-for-quality-user-experience) (described in the original Steem Whitepaper and Bluepaper), as the process by which the blockchain calculates transaction prices on a per byte basis, and deducts transaction bandwidth available to an account temporarily.

 # What Makes SMTs Better Suited to Application-Specific Blockchains, such as Steem, than Application-General Blockchains, such as Ethereum?